 Matcha lesson nr 2: History?

-- Matcha has evolved through a fascinating journey that first began in China, and continued to Japan.
+- Began in China, and continued to Japan.

-- Matcha was Buddhist monks’ daily ritual as they realized the meditational benefits of matcha, which provided them with sustained energy and a level of mental acuity that they had never experienced previously.
+- It was Buddhist monks’ daily ritual as they realized the meditational benefits of matcha, which provided them with sustained energy and a level of mental acuity that they had never experienced previously.

 - Japanese Zen Buddhist monk, Eisai Myoan described matcha as a precious medicine, the ELIXIR’ of the immortals’, encouraging the Japanese to take on this tea-drinking habit for its health benefits.

 - Matcha boosts the immune system

 Matcha lesson nr 4: Best way to use it?